mateoclarke/mateoclarke-dot-com/blog/_posts/2015-05-22-notes-from-the-hunt.md

 - Learn about the overall state of a team/company.
 	- *Who are the most recent additions to the team?
 What qualities in a new hire have worked out well.*
 	- *What have you, as a company, learned over the past year?*
-	- *On that note, what are some goals fro the team this year?*
+	- *On that note, what are some goals for the team this year?*

 - At an agency, or at a company with several clients/projects:
 	- *What projects are you most proud of and why?
 What technical decisions, risks, breakthroughs were involved on these projects?*